 Preparation

 First, the skis are prepared so that you can work on them safely.
-For this, the ski brake must be fixed, which would otherwise be in the way during waxing and edge grinding.
-Additionally, the ski must be securely clamped so that it does not slip during the ski service.
+On the one hand, the ski brake must be fixed with a stopper rubber, which would otherwise be in the way when waxing and edge grinding.
+On the other hand, the ski must be securely clamped so that it does not slip during the ski service.

 Preparation also includes checking the base.
 Only with a flat base can you perform your ski service precisely.

 Removing the sidewall is part of the preparation for edge sharpening.
-If you grind with the ES2000, this step is not absolutely necessary but recommended, as dust is created by the side edge.
+If you grind with the ES 2000PLUS, this step is not strictly necessary but recommended, as dust is created by the side edge.

 Fix ski brake and securely clamp ski